jiangchenchen000/Airbnb-Pricing-and-Crime-in-Seattle/project-demo/final_report.md

-In conclusion, we trained the regression model empowered by random-forest method, which showed acceptable performance in predicting the rental price.
+In conclusion, we trained three different regression models, which showed acceptable performance in predicting the rental price.
 In addition, we provided the UI by Streamlit, as well as dockerized service to allow users get access to our model.

-In summary, this project represents an innovative and beneficial use of data science because it seeks to intersect public safety with economic insights by correlating crime rates and emergency food services with Airbnb pricing dynamics in Seattle.